Skip to content

 Profile Best for

-balanced General N. benthamiana expression; good CAI with GC% in target range
+balanced General N. benthamiana CDS design review; good CAI with GC% in target range

-high_cai Maximum translation speed; note GC% may fall outside 55–65% range
+high_cai CAI-focused comparison; note GC% may fall outside the active host GC range

 assembly_friendly MoClo / Golden Gate workflows; avoids problematic restriction sites

-For most N. benthamiana agroinfiltration experiments, balanced is the recommended starting profile.
+For most N. benthamiana sequence-design tasks, balanced is the recommended starting profile.

 Step 3: Python API